phiiil/unifi/README.md

 The aim to deliver a first version which is both usable and provide a minimal functionality.
 The first version will be composed of:

 - A front end for user to deposit funds
+    - support depositing/withdrawing ETH and an ERC20 token
+    - support depositing/withdrawing any two ERC20 tokens
+    - approve individual ERC20 token; then deposit;
+    - withdraw with current reserve ratio of the curent two assets
+    - dashboard data:
+        - current total liquidity
+        - individual token liquidity
+        - accrued fees in each token
+        - an APR?
 - A fixed strategy vault.
 A simple delegate contract.
+    - preset position params (price range, fees)
+    - auto calculate token amounts based on user input (which means not to accept arbitrary amount0 and amount1) from users.
+    - would be an advanced feature to accept any user inputs of amount0 and amount1
+    - mint new position.
+    - increase liquidity.
+    - decrease liquidity.

 # Todos
 - Look into a well organised defi project for folder structure (Maybe the Chainshot Escrow repo)